JonThomas/Azure-AZ-900-Study-Guide/3-Describe Azure-management-and-governance/35-Describe-Azure-Resource-Manager-ARM-and-ARM-templates.md

 * ARM templates are verified before any code is run.
 * Resources are created in parallel.
 * Powershell or Bash scripts can be executed before or after the resource has been set up.
-* It is possible to create ARM template components, that are linked togehter at deployment time.
+* It is possible to create ARM template components.
+Components can then be linked together at deployment time.
 * ARM templates can be nested inside eachother

 ## Bicep